Industry: Energy – 64 MW Concentrated Solar Farm

 Business Requirements

-- Reduce HTF high boilers from 10.5% down to acceptable, high-performance levels.
+- Reduce HTF high boiler concentrations from 10.5% to acceptable operating levels

 Project Outcomes

-- Realized 70% cost savings by utilizing recycled/reclaimed fluid rather than purchasing virgin HTF.
+- Achieved approximately 70% cost savings by using reclaimed rather than virgin fluid

 Key Takeaway